Vizzuality/landgriffon/data-preprocessing/README.md

 Landgriffon is conceptualized around two main concepts: materials and indicators.

-A _material_ is any good that is geolocated and quantified in the application for users to represent a quantity of land used to produce a unit or the quantity of mass units of the represented material.
+- A _material_ is any good that is geolocated and quantified in the application for users to represent a quantity of land used to produce a unit or the quantity of mass units of the represented material.
 Landgriffon has a set of default materials.

-An _indicator_ is a measure that quantifies or can be related to an environmental impact.
+- An _indicator_ is a measure that quantifies or can be related to an environmental impact.
 Those are used to

 ### Materials

-The data structures for material consists of
+Materials are defined in a _declaration_ file called `materials.json` that contains the list of materials that will be available to use in the app.
+This file must follow the schema found in `models/material.py`. ...TODO

+### Indicators

+...TODO

 ## Development